 In Western Maine along the New Hampshire border, the Mahoosuc Range compares only to Mt.
 Katahdin in its vast, unbroken high-elevation forest.
 As northbound travelers on the Appalachian Trail (A.T.) cross into The Pine Tree State, the green sea of the Mahoosuc Mountains stretches before them.

-Grafton Forest Wilderness Preserve would build on a legacy of wildness in Western Maine.
+Grafton Forest Wilderness Preserve builds on a legacy of wildness in Western Maine.
 These mountains, also known as the Mountains of the Dawn in honor of the Wabanaki of Maine, or, the People of the Dawnland are some of the first mountains to greet the rising sun as day breaks over this continent.
 It is an area of high conservation importance, and one that the Wilderness Trust has turned its attention to in recent years.
-This keystone property sits directly between a vast public Ecological Preserve and a future conserved managed woodland.
-From the proposed Preserve, a few days’ hike north on the A.T. brings one to the outskirts of Northeast Wilderness Trust’s Lone Mountain and soon-to-be-conserved Redington Wilderness Sanctuaries, which cumulatively protect 4,455 forever-wild acres near Bigelow Preserve.
+Grafton Forest is a keystone area linking a vast public Ecological Preserve and a 15,000-acre, well-managed woodland conserved by The Forest Society of Maine.
+From the Preserve, a few days’ hike north on the A.T. brings one to the outskirts of Northeast Wilderness Trust’s Lone Mountain and Redington Wilderness Sanctuaries, which cumulatively protect 4,455 forever-wild acres near Bigelow Preserve.

 For Nature and People